mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 While this is broadly in line with PBL theories, and constructionism the use of CHAT perpective on agency brings some useful tools to the researcher and practitioner.
 CROSSREFF -  list the benefits here.

+#### The potentially awesome impact of lifting the lid on authentic technologies

+Lifting the lid on hidden technologies and concepts in hands-on, exploratory processes can be empowering for participants.
+Ratto explores this via critical making [@ratto_critical_2011], a process which playfully surfaces Latour's [@weibel_making_2005; @latour_cautious_2008] concepts of shifting matters of fact to matters of concern by exposing taken for granted artefacts as objects that have been designed (for better or worse).
+Conversations between participants showing an inspirational or engaging impact on previously unknown technology.
+For examples, exchanges among participants that communicated a sense of awe of how much effort and coding must be involved in a professional game based on the relative complexity of the code of their simple game.

+    Pearl: It just shows you what goes into these games.
+    Student Helper 3: Think about how much effort goes into.
+    Pearl: You just take things for granted don’t you?

 #### Different black boxes for different goals

 My design decision to build the toolset as structure on top of authentic tools and languages can be likened to creating a protective harbour to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.